Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## November 17th, 2020
 * Q&A: Any idea when Sommersloop, Mercer Sphere, S.A.M.
 Ore will actually be implemented? https://www.youtube.com/watch?v=ccmgnLh1oO0
 * Q&A: Who is Hannah? https://www.youtube.com/watch?v=KwsiVfRUKNE

+## December 15th, 2020
+* Q&A: Does Sanctum and Satisfactory exist in the same universe? https://www.youtube.com/watch?v=JnR3oHKDQi0

 # Tiers